Decoupling Reasoning and Confidence: Resurrecting Calibration in Reinforcement Learning from Verifiable Rewards

 \subsection{Confidence Estimation}

 Model confidence measures a language mode's self-assessed probablity that its generated answer is correct~\citep{yoon2025reasoning}.
-Existing approaches can be categorized into 3 classes~\cite{moskvoretskii2025adaptive, heo2024llms}. \textbf{Token-based confidence} derives confidence from internal generation statistics, such as token probabilities~\citep{fomicheva2020unsupervised, kadavath2022language}.
+Existing approaches can be categorized into 3 classes~\cite{moskvoretskii2025adaptive, heo2024llms}. \textbf{Token-based confidence} derives confidence from internal generation statistics like token probabilities~\citep{fomicheva2020unsupervised, kadavath2022language, li2025confidence}.
 While effective, it often requires additional computation and lacks interpretability.
-In this work, we adopt a common practice and estimate token-based confidence using the sequence probability~\cite{zheng2025group, liu2025c,fomicheva2020unsupervised, grabinski2022robust}: $\mathrm{Conf}(y)=\prod_{i=1}^{|y|}\pi_\theta(y_i \mid q,y_{<i})$. \textbf{Verbalized confidence} prompts models to explicitly output a confidence score alongside the answer~\citep{lin2022teaching, xiong2023can, yang2024verbalized}, offering a flexible and human-interpretable interface~\citep{yoon2025reasoning}. \textbf{Consistency-based confidence} estimates uncertainty via agreement among multiple sampled outputs~\citep{lin2023generating, ding2024retrieve}, which is often considered to excel in downstream performance at the cost of additional sampling~\citep{moskvoretskii2025adaptive}.
+In this work, we estimate token-based confidence with commonly used sequence probability~\cite{zheng2025group, liu2025c,fomicheva2020unsupervised, grabinski2022robust}: $\mathrm{Conf}(y)=\prod_{i=1}^{|y|}\pi_\theta(y_i \mid q,y_{<i})$. \textbf{Verbalized confidence} prompts models to explicitly output a confidence score alongside the answer~\citep{lin2022teaching, xiong2023can, yang2024verbalized}, offering a flexible and human-interpretable interface~\citep{yoon2025reasoning}. \textbf{Consistency-based confidence} estimates uncertainty via agreement among multiple sampled outputs~\citep{lin2023generating, ding2024retrieve}, which is considered to excel in downstream performance at the cost of additional sampling~\citep{moskvoretskii2025adaptive}.